 1922 – 2015

-Early Black teacher, hired in 1943 for $144 a month at Cleveland Junior High as a “permanent sub” since Black teachers couldn’t be officially hired above primary level.
-Later, principal at Montgomery Street School.
+Dorothy Gould was an early Black teacher, hired in 1943 for $144 a month at Cleveland Junior High as a “permanent sub” since Black teachers couldn’t be officially hired above primary level.
+One of her students was Mayor Gibson.

-In 1980, she was made assistant executive superintendent of pupil services for the Board of Education.
-She retired in 1986.
+In the 1980s, she was made assistant executive superintendent of pupil services for the Board of Education.
+She retired in 1986, after 43 years in the system.

-Graduate of Charlton Street School, South Side High, and Upsala College.
+Dorothy was a graduate of Charlton Street School, South Side High, and Upsala College.
+She lived on Avon Place in 1940 and Sherman Ave in 1950.

 Her friend Bob wrote in the Calumet, in 2012: